gpwclark/watcher/README.md

 # Website Change Tracker

-Automatically track changes to websites and get a beautiful, hosted changelog - all within your existing GitHub repository.
+Automatically track changes to websites and generate RSS feeds with a beautiful GitHub Pages site.

 ## What You Get